yannickBona/binary-calculator/README.md

-# binary-calculator
+# Binary Calculator
-Binary - Decimal | Decimal - Binary calculator written in Vanilla JS
+This simple application written in Vanilla JS converts Binary to Decimal & vice versa.